ZakirG/generative-daw/README.md

 #### General features:
 - Export application state to a MIDI file and optionally download its generation log
-- Quickly generate compositions with the Quick Generate bbutton that reruns the last-applied settings and clicks play
+- Quickly generate compositions with the Quick Generate button that reruns the last-applied settings and clicks play
 - Add tracks and edit notes in a resizable piano roll window
 - Chords can be rolled bottom-up during playback with a configurable note roll offset
 - UI automatically calculates and labels chords with their names and scale degrees